 The result is a change of environment in your body that’s perfect for pathogens to grow whilst the liver and kidneys struggle to keep up and fight the acidic environment.
 Just like cleaning your car or house, your body’s organs need cleaning too, or symptoms will start to show themselves in different ways, such as:

 Frequent headaches, premature ageing, low energy levels, depression or mood swings, allergies, weight gain,

 excessive body odour, indigestion/acid reflux and recurring yeast infections

 The human body is a self-defending, self-repairing and self-replicating machine – but you have to give it the right materials to detoxify properly.

-Sometimes toxins are stored instead of filtered out of your body leading to different types of effects and complaints: toxins stored in joints result in arthritis; in the muscle tissues they cause rheumatism; and in the skin and organs, cysts and benign tumours can form.
+Sometimes toxins are stored instead of filtered out of your body, leading to different effects and complaints: toxins stored in joints result in arthritis; in the muscle tissues, they cause rheumatism; and in the skin and organs, cysts and benign tumours can form.
 Are you storing internal toxins?

 Seven Things You Should Know About Your Digestion:

 What probiotics do